 What happened when young Woz asked “Why”

-Recently I was invited to do an onstage interview with Apple co-founder Steve Wozniak at the 2014 MPI World Education Congress in Minneapolis (this may be a side-benefit of writing a book on questioning; people come to you when they need a questioner).
+A while back I was invited to do an onstage interview with Apple co-founder Steve Wozniak at the MPI World Education Congress in Minneapolis (this may be a side-benefit of writing a book on questioning; people come to you when they need a questioner).
 Wozniak, who goes by “Woz,” is best-known for single-handedly designing the revolutionary Apple I and Apple II computers.
 In our talk, he shared some wonderful anecdotes about this and other episodes in his rich, interesting life.
 (My own favorite moment came when he mentioned a dream he’d recently had; in the dream he figured out how to eliminate just one more chip from the Apple II, some 30-odd years after the fact.)

 But the real reason I want to mention Woz here on the AMBQ site is because, in preparing for the interview, I discovered something interesting about him.
 I read his autobiography, iWoz: Computer Geek to Cult Icon: How I Invented the Personal Computer, Co-Founded Apple, and Had Fun Doing It, and there’s a great section where he talks about his father, Francis Jacob (Jerry) Wozniak, who was an engineer at Electronic Data Systems and then at Lockheed, back in the late 1950s and early 60s.